-Last not least, in this context we want to mention one more aspect of our ongoing work in that \PL has associated Complexe (resp. lines and axes) and especially congruences of two or more Complexe to ellipsoids (see \cite{plueckerNG:1868}, 'Erste Abtheilung', \S 3, p.
-99ff, ibid. \S 3, eqns.
-(46)ff or \cite{plueckerNG:1868}, 'Zweite Abtheilung', preface and main text) or various more general types of surfaces.
+Last not least, in this context, we want to mention one more aspect of our ongoing work in that \PL has associated Complexe (resp. lines and axes) and especially Congruences of two or more Complexe to ellipsoids (see \cite{plueckerNG:1868}, 'Erste Abtheilung', \S 3, p.~99ff, ibid.~\S 3, eqns.~(46)ff or \cite{plueckerNG:1868}, 'Zweite Abtheilung', preface and main text) or various more general types of surfaces.
 There is indeed much older work \cite{pluecker:1838} where \PL defined such specialized ellipsoids in the context of Fresnel's wave theory, confocal surfaces and 'potential theory'.
-For us, this provides some geometrical background of the nowadays usual and common mystification of the 'wave-particle dualism'. \PL (and other people at that time) knew well that while working with Complexe and (some of) their congruences, one finds line reps with naturally associated ellipsoids \cite{pluecker:1838}, and (strictly) spherical problems like Laplace or Schr{\"o}dinger equations are special cases only.
-The separation denoted nowadays as a 'dualism' is caused by describing 'point' particles by only half (i.e. the polar part) of the originally necessary line rep (\ref{eq:PLCartCoordinates}) while sometimes playing strange games with Euclidean/affine dynamics.
-So instead of mystifying the relation and interconnection of the two descriptions, one should think in terms of lines and transfer principles to resolve such 'questions'.
+For us, this provides some geometrical background of the nowadays usual mystification of the 'wave-particle dualism'. \PL (and other people at that time) knew well that, working with Complexe and (some of) their Congruences, one finds line reps (e.g.~axes) which have naturally associated ellipsoids \cite{pluecker:1838}, and vice versa, and thus (strictly) spherical problems like Laplace or Schr{\"o}dinger equations are special cases only.
+The separation denoted nowadays by this suggested 'dualism' is caused by describing 'point' particles by only half (i.e. the polar part) of the originally necessary line rep while playing games with Euclidean/affine dynamics.
+So instead of mystifying the relation and interconnection of the two descriptions, one should think in terms of lines and transfer principles.